aturon/ChemistrySet/notes/firehose.markdown

 nice connection to the actor syntax...

 Can introduce traits to recover send-as-method structure of the join calculus -- could be pretty nice.
+(Actually, this would require trait-based metaprogramming)

 Is there actually any need for unbacked channels?
 In fact, does the Treiber stack need to be written in traditional join pattern style